 Mark Cuban knows a thing or two about money.
-The self-made entrepreneur has a net worth of $3.3 billion, according to Forbes, and he famously sold the video portal Broadcast.com for $5.6 billion to Yahoo in 1999.
+The self-made entrepreneur has a net worth in the billions, and he famously sold the video portal Broadcast.com for $5.6 billion to Yahoo in 1999.

 If you’re struggling with your finances — or want to start a business — get inspired by these motivating tips and quotes on managing your money.